temunix2/validatefa.st/codebase.md

   Intermediate: 'Writing level prompt for intermediate writers using Persona 1',
   Advanced: 'Writing level prompt for advanced writers using Persona 1' };

+export const initalWelcomeMessage = {
+  freeWelcomeMessage: `# Welcome to the free version of WritingGroupAI! 🖋️✨

+I&apos;m the Mentor, and I&apos;m here to introduce you to your new writing personas.
+In this free version, you have {FREE_MESSAGE_LIMIT} messages to explore our personas and get a taste of what we offer.

+Ready to start?
+Here&apos;s how:

+1. **Choose Your Guide** 👥
+   Select from our diverse personas, each offering a unique perspective on your writing.

+2. **Set Your Level** 📊
+   Tell us your writing level for tailored advice.

+3. **Share Your Words** 📝
+   Type your writing sample in the chat box below.

+4. **Engage and Explore** 💬
+   Chat with the personas and watch your writing transform!

+Remember, you have {FREE_MESSAGE_LIMIT} messages to use.
+Make them count!

+If you find our feedback valuable, consider upgrading to our paid version for unlimited access to all our features.

+Let&apos;s bring your words to life!`,

+  paidWelcomeMessage: `# Welcome to WritingGroupAI, esteemed writer! 🖋️✨

+I&apos;m the Mentor, and I&apos;m thrilled to introduce you to your dedicated writing personas.
+As a valued member with full access, you have unlimited interactions with our diverse personas.

+Let&apos;s embark on your writing journey:

+1. **Choose Your Guide** 👥
+   Explore our range of personas, each offering unique insights to elevate your writing.

+2. **Set Your Level** 📊
+   Inform us about your writing experience for personalized guidance.

+3. **Share Your Creations** 📝
+   Present your writing in the chat box below.

+4. **Engage Deeply** 💬
+   Interact freely with the personas to refine and transform your work.

+With unlimited access, you can dive deep into your writing process, receiving comprehensive feedback and support at every stage.

+Ready to elevate your craft?
+Let&apos;s begin this exciting journey together!` };
 ```

 # app/persona-chat/page.js